ExCALIBUR-NEPTUNE/NESO-Tokamak/docs/source/static_rst/particle_systems/particles.rst

 The species initial conditions are specified in the `<INITIAL N="num">`field.

-The density field can be specified by an analytic function for a probability distribution.
+The density field can be specified by an analytic function for a probability distribution (everywhere between 0 and 1).
 During initialisation, `num` particles are created using adaptive rejection sampling over this distribution.

 Sources